-1. A student's dress, grooming and appearance, including hair style/color, jewelry, make-up and nails, shall: Be safe, appropriate and not disrupt or interfere with the educational process.

-2. Messages and/or images on clothing, jewelry, and personal belongings that relate to drugs, alcohol, tobacco, sex, vulgarity, gun violence or gang related activity, or that reflects adversely upon persons because of their race or ethnic group are not permitted.

-3. The wearing of low-riding pants will not be permitted.
-Students should wear belts if pants are baggy.
-Undergarments are not to be exposed.

-3. Recognize that extremely brief garments and see-through garments are not appropriate.

-4. Mid-cut shirts/tops that reveal the midriff are not acceptable.
-Tank tops, strapless tops, or oneshoulder tops are not acceptable unless worn with another shirt that provides appropriate coverage.
-Sleeveless blouses that provide appropriate coverage are acceptable.

-5. No hats, bandanas, hoodies or headgear of any kind may be worn in the building.
-If a letter from a student's cleric, medical provider or other appropriately deemed personnel is provided, an exception for headgear may be granted by the building principal.

-6. Unsafe footwear as determined by building administration and/or the school nurse.
-Footwear that is a safety hazard will not be allowed.

-7. Wearing of a scent that has negative impact on others.

-8. Loose hanging objects that pose a safety hazard or disruptive influence, (i.e.-chains, key holders, etc.).

-9. Pajamas and loungewear are not considered appropriate school attire.

-10. Wearing of outdoor coats, jackets, etc. during the school day.
+- A student's dress, grooming and appearance, including hairstyle/color, jewelry, make-up and nails, shall: Be safe, appropriate, and not disrupt or interfere with the educational process. - Messages and/or images on clothing, jewelry, and personal belongings that relate to drugs, alcohol, tobacco, sex, vulgarity, weapons or gang related activity, or that reflects adversely upon persons because of their race or ethnic group are not permitted. - 3.
+The wearing of low-riding pants will not be permitted.
+Students should wear belts if pants are loose fitting.
+Undergarments are not to be exposed. - 4.
+Recognize that extremely brief garments and see-through garments are not appropriate. - Mid-cut shirts/tops that reveal the midriff are not acceptable.
+Tank tops, strapless tops, or one-shoulder tops are not acceptable unless worn with another shirt that provides appropriate coverage.
+Sleeveless blouses that provide appropriate coverage are acceptable. - No hats, bandanas, hood or headgear of any kind may be worn in the building.
+If a letter from a student's cleric, medical provider or other appropriately deemed personnel is provided, an exception for headgear may be granted by the building principal. - 7.
+Unsafe footwear as determined by building administration and/or the school nurse.
+Footwear that is a safety hazard will not be allowed. - 8.
+Wearing of a scent that has negative impact on others. - 9.
+Loose hanging objects that pose a safety hazard or disruptive influence, (i.e.-chains, key holders, etc.). - 10.
+Pajamas and loungewear are not considered appropriate school attire. - 11.
+The wearing of outdoor coats, jackets, etc. during the school day.